dngamage/Write-a-Data-Science-Blog-Post/README.md

 - What are the most popular destinations in the world ?
 - What are the guess pattern combinations when renting Hotels?
 - What is the most popular stay period in Hotels?
-- What are the most popular departure dates during the next year?
+- What are the most popular departure dates during the future?
 - What are the most influential features of the dataset to Predict next 6 month travelling  in the world ?
-- What can be predicted post COVID-19 ?

 ### Libraries
 I use Python3.
 Here are the libraries I used in my Jupyter Notebook: